Diathermy

 Diathermy is electrically induced heat or the use of high-frequency electromagnetic currents as a form of physical therapy and in surgical procedures.
 The earliest observations on the reactions of the human organism to high-frequency electromagnetic currents were made by Jacques Arsene d'Arsonval.
-The field was pioneered in 1907 by German physician Karl Franz Nagelschmidt, who coined the term diathermy from the Greek words διά dia and θέρμη thermē, literally meaning "heating through" (adjs., diathermal, diathermic).
+The field was pioneered in 1907 by German physician Karl Franz Nagelschmidt, who coined the term diathermy from the Greek words διά and θέρμη, literally meaning 'heating through' (adjectival forms: 'diathermal' and 'diathermic').

-Diathermy is commonly used for muscle relaxation, and to induce deep heating in tissue for therapeutic purposes in medicine.
+Diathermy is commonly used for muscle relaxation and induce deep tissue heating for therapeutic purposes in medicine.
 It is used in physical therapy to deliver moderate heat directly to pathologic lesions in the deeper tissues of the body.

 Diathermy is produced by two techniques: short-wave radio frequencies in the range 1–100 MHz (shortwave diathermy) or microwaves typically in the 915 MHz or 2.45 GHz bands (microwave diathermy), the methods differing mainly in their penetration capability.
 It exerts physical effects and elicits a spectrum of physiological responses.

-The same techniques are also used to create higher tissue temperatures to destroy neoplasms (cancer and tumors), warts, and infected tissues; this is called hyperthermia treatment.
-In surgery diathermy is used to cauterize blood vessels to prevent excessive bleeding.
-The technique is particularly valuable in neurosurgery and surgery of the eye.
+The same techniques are also used to create higher tissue temperatures to destroy neoplasms, warts, and infected tissues; this is called hyperthermia treatment.
+In surgery, diathermy is used to cauterize blood vessels to prevent excessive bleeding.
+The technique is particularly valuable in neurosurgery and in eye surgery.